Abyssinian War Medal

+The Abyssinian War Medal was a campaign medal of the United Kingdom awarded to veterans of the British expedition to Abyssinia, the 1867–1868 war between the Ethiopian Empire (then commonly known as "Abyssinia") and the British Empire.
+The medal was established in 1869.

-About 14,000 medals were awarded, 12,000 to the British and Indian armies and 1,981 to the Royal Navy.
-In addition to members of the Naval Brigade which accompanied the expedition, awards were made to the crews of the ships on duty off the Ethiopian coast during the campaign.
+Around 14,000 medals were awarded in total.
+12,000 were awarded to the British and Indian armies and 1,981 to the Royal Navy.
+In addition to members of the Naval Brigade who accompanied the expedition, awards were made to the crews of the ships stationed off the Ethiopian coast during the campaign.
+Veterans who served between 4 October 1867 and 19 April 1868 were eligible to receive the award.